Meetings

 • In-person meetings: where you get together in a given physical location.

-• Online meetings: where you get together using an external service (for instance Zoom or Jitsi Meet) - the online link is shared on the event just before it starts and throughout the meeting.
+• Online meetings: where you get together using an external service - for instance Zoom or Jitsi Meet - the event allows attendees to access the meeting in the minutes before it starts and throughout the meeting via the event page.

-• Hybrid meetings: where there is an online meeting which is also being streamed online.
+• Hybrid meetings: where there is an online meeting which is also streamed online.

 Subscribing to calendars

-If you wish to be notified of all meetings relating to an entity in the Community Portal, whether that is an Assembly or a Process, click on the meetings tab and click Export Calendar.
+If you wish to receive notification of all meetings relating to an entity in the Community Portal, whether that's an Assembly or a Process, click the meetings tab and then Export Calendar.
 This provides you with a link to add the calendar in your tool of choice.

 subscribe-assembly-calendar